 Skip to Content

-Therefore, I have made this simple fried rice with some Chinese sausage, and hope that this is the recipe you are looking for after preparing all the complicated Chinese New Year dishes
+Therefore, I have made this simple fried rice with some Chinese sausage, and I hope this is the recipe you are looking for after preparing all the complicated Chinese New Year dishes

-In this article, I want to explain how to prepare Chinese sausage fried rice, which only takes 20 minutes to prepare.
+In this article, I want to explain how to prepare Chinese sausage fried rice, which only takes 20 minutes.

-This Chinese sausage fried rice recipe only required some essential ingredients that are available in most of the Chinese kitchen pantry.
+This Chinese sausage fried rice recipe only required some essential ingredients available in most Chinese kitchen pantries.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-Since my cooking style has the influence of Hong Kong cuisine and Malaysian cooking, you will notice that I coat the rice with raw eggs before turning up the heat to produce the Hong Kong styled golden-colored fried rice (黄金炒饭).
-I also use the shallot oil and sprinkle the crispy shallots on top of the fried rice, which is a Malaysian influenced method.
+Since my cooking style has influenced Hong Kong cuisine and Malaysian cooking, you will notice that I coat the rice with raw eggs before turning up the heat to produce Hong Kong styled golden-colored fried rice (黄金炒饭).
+I also use shallot oil and sprinkle the crispy shallots on top of the fried rice, a Malaysian-influenced method.
 As you may know, fried shallot is frequently used in soup noodles and rice dishes in Malaysia.

-The result is a dish of fried rice with colorful elements and a deep savory flavor resulting from the Chinese sausage, fried shallots, and scallions.
+The result is a fried rice dish with colorful elements and a deeply savory flavor from the Chinese sausage, fried shallots, and scallions.

-Let me dive in straight to the details and show you how to prepare it step-by-step.
+Let me dive into the details and show you how to prepare it step-by-step.

 1. Pre-cook the rice

-What type of rice is most suitable for stir-frying?
+A. Long-grain rice is most suitable for stir-frying

 I use local long grain rice for this recipe.
-Long grain rice is the staple for the Chinese, which is also my favorite.
+Long-grain rice is a staple for the Chinese, which is also my favorite.
 It is less sticky than short-grain rice (such as Arborio and Japanese rice) and therefore requires less oil to prevent sticking during stir-frying.

 Basmati rice is a super long grain, but the cost is higher.
 I do not use it regularly but have tried it once, which turned out wonderfully.

 Most of us prepare fried rice at home by using leftover rice.
-It is a popular way to use up all the leftover food in the refrigerator.
-Overnight rice has an obvious advantage over fresh rice for stir-frying because it is dryer and, therefore, less sticky.
+It is a popular way to use all the leftover food in the refrigerator.
+Leftover white rice has an obvious advantage over fresh rice for stir-frying because it is dryer and, therefore, less sticky.
+Sticky rice is messy for stir-frying as it will stick on the wok.

 If you are boiling the rice specifically for stir-frying, do the following to mimic the overnight drying process :